M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: M6-UFC For Multi-Modal Image Synthesis

 \subsection{Training: Masked Sequence Modeling with Relevance and Fidelity Estimation}

-As shown in Figure~\ref{fig:framework}, we train UFC-BERT via masked sequence modeling, i.e., predicting the masked tokens in the target image conditioned on the controls.
+As shown in Figure~\ref{fig:framework}, we train M6-UFC via masked sequence modeling, i.e., predicting the masked tokens in the target image conditioned on the controls.
 A relevance estimator and a fidelity estimator are also trained in the process, and will be key to our progressive NAR generation algorithm.